Eric-Yan-742/Obsidian/Job/Interview.md

 [问BQ(behavioral question)时，他们到底在问什么|mathworks求职讨论|一亩三分地求职（非面经）版](https://www.1point3acres.com/bbs/thread-566677-1-1.html)

 1. Which project are you most proud of?
 	- My favorite project is the app I developed during my internship at Xiaomi last summer.
 My task was to process the financial data of incentive bonuses to employees.
 To finish this project, I used Java and its Springboot framework to set up the backend API.
 I applied Java's lambada expression and Stream API to process data more effectively.
 I also utilized the Template Design Pattern to make the program more extensible.
 In the end, my project accelerated the review and distribution of the incentive bonuses significantly.
-I learned a lot from this project from
+I learned a lot from this project from Java language features to Design Pattern.

 ## Experience and Projects on the Resume